 This is the commonest cause of tubal damage.
 Especially if the infection goes untreated or is treated inadequately at the time e.g.

-- Previous pelvic infection.
+- Previous pelvic infection such as genital tuberculosis.

 - Sexually transmitted diseases such as chlamydia and gonorrhoea.

 - Wearing a coil (IUCD) can lead to infection in the womb, which can spread to the tubes.

 - Spread of infection from internal organs such as appendicitis, bowel infection.

 - After an abortion, miscarriage or delivery, an infection may spread to the tubes.

 Any surgery that involves the Fallopian tubes, ovaries and uterus can cause adhesions.
 Sometimes abdominal surgery can also result in adhesions that may affect the tube.
 Adhesions are bands of scar tissues that binds together organs and tissues.
 Adhesions are not only caused by surgery but it also caused by inflammation.
 Most adhesions cause no symptoms or problems but sometimes can cause chronic pelvic or abdominal pain and may cause bowel obstruction.
 Adhesiolysis is a surgical procedure to free organs, bowels or Fallopian tubes from the scar tissues and can be performed via a key hole surgery (laparoscopy) or through a cut in the abdominal (laparotomy).
 The outcome of adhesiolysis is usually favourable though adhesions often return.